- 1 What Is Air Layering?

 Step 6 – Sever Branch From Plant

-Depending on the plant you’re air layering, you’ll need to wait at least a few weeks.
+Depending on the plant you’re propagating, you’ll need to wait at least a few weeks.
 In some cases it may even take months.
 Monitor your progress by looking through the plastic wrap to see if there are roots forming.
-When you see a critical mass of roots, you can sever the branch from the plant completely by cutting about 1” below the air layering site.
+When you see a critical mass of roots, you can sever the branch from the plant completely by cutting about 1” below the propagation site.